eubinecto/document-indexing/deliverables/report.md

 **Positional Indexing** is implemented in line 205-221 of the code, which utilises an instance of `Counter` to keep track of term positions.
 A Positional Index specifies (Manning, et al., 2008) the positions at which terms appear in their postings.
-For example, *Figure 1* above shows the positional index for `allow`; the term appears at 423rd, 548th and 603rd positions in the document `Bart_the_Fink.txt.gz`.
+For example, *Figure 2* above shows the positional index for `allow`; the term appears at 423rd, 548th and 603rd positions in the document `Bart_the_Fink.txt.gz`.
-   Such Explicit specification of term positions is useful for an efficient proximity search.
+   Such explicit specification of term positions is useful for an efficient proximity search.
-   For instance, if we were to search for "allow to alter" on the positional indices above (*Figure 1*), we can use them to efficiently work out that the two terms appear closer in `Bart_the_Fink.txt.gz` than in `Bart_the_Lover.txt.gz` (782 - 603 = 179 < 581 - 329 = 252), and that the former should be more relevant to the query than the latter.
+   For instance, if we were to search for "allow to alter" on the positional indices above (*Figure 2*), we can use them to efficiently work out that the two terms appear closer in `Bart_the_Fink.txt.gz` than in `Bart_the_Lover.txt.gz` (782 - 603 = 179 < 581 - 329 = 252), and that the former should be more relevant to the query than the latter.